CopperEgg/revealcloud-engineyard/README.md

 copperegg-engineyard
 ===========
-* Chef cookbook for installing the CopperEgg collector agent on the Engine Yard Cloud.
+* Chef cookbook for installing the CopperEgg RevealCloud collector agent on the Engine Yard Cloud.
 * Requires a CopperEgg account to use.
 [Free trial available](https://app.copperegg.com/signup).

 Requirements